dwjoyce/pythonbook/Grouping data together.rst

 Scattered items
 ---------------

-We have covered already variables, which just give a name to a piece of data.
+We have already covered variables, which just give a name to a piece of data.
 This is very handy, and allows us to give data a memorable name we can refer to and modify later.
+Technically, variable names (identifiers) are memory addresses that point to the data we are referring to.

 However, it can become messy when there are many variables in our programs, especially if they are closely related.
 For example, if we had a bunch of people's names, we could define each name individually.
 Use the interactive shell to type in the following::